 Despite my better judgment, I make an official wild guess at the number of mutual funds that will make “large” distributions (more than 10% of NAV) every year.
 Nobody else is making predictions in this space, so I joke that I am the best prognosticator around.
 While my predictions have been reasonably good in most years, there have been years that I’ve been pretty far off.
 Fortunately, my guesses have been “directionally accurate” every year.

-In an average year, we’ve seen 350 funds with distributions higher than 10% of NAV.
-But, you can see how variable these numbers are from year to year.
+In an average year, we’ve seen 384 funds with distributions higher than 10% of NAV.
+Last year was very close to average.

-These reasons lead me to predict that the 2020 season will see (drum roll, please) 170 funds with capital gains distributions higher than 10%.
+These reasons lead me to predict that the 2023 season will see 80 funds with capital gains distributions higher than 10%.

 If I’m close in my prediction, this will be the lowest year for big distributions since we started tracking this information.
 Unfortunately, this is little comfort if your funds (or your clients’ funds) are making sizeable distributions.
 Distribution planning still makes good sense.